The Elements of Art - Colour

 What is Colour?

 Upon Googling the definition for colour, it’s pretty complex and wildly scientific.
+None of us have time for that!
 Luckily, I’m here to shorten that down for you.
 Colour (also known as color) can be defined as different kinds of light that we’ve put into categories to understand them better.
 However, how we understand colour can differ depending on the context we attach to it.